 If you are looking at a big overseas trip and watching costs several friends have recommended G Adventures.

 One company I have been particularly keen to try but it just hasn’t worked out on timings and destinations is Flash Pack.
 I love the tone and feel of their website – it is very much about boutique adventures!
-They are focused on people in their 30s and 40s and seem to have some great options for solo travel groups.
+They are focused on people in their 30s and 40s and seem to have some great options for solo travel tours.

 Australian based www.travellingdivas.com.au also promises boutique hotels and customized trips.